cmspro11/edge-examples/README.md

 ### Grunt

+Grunt automates checking your script files and provides you with a more advaced webserver capability.

+* Check Javascript files for errors
+* Provide a webserver to serve files
+* COMING: Live Reload

 Wikipedia says:

 > Why use a task runner?
 In one word: automation.
 The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.
 After you've configured it, a task runner can do most of that mundane work for you—and your team—with basically zero effort.

 ### Bower

+Wikipedia says:

+> Bower is a package management system for the World Wide Web.
+It depends on Node.js and npm.
+It works with git and GitHub repositories.

 ## Examples